 Is It Worth It?

-If you're visiting Denver and you have even a passing interest in American history, the frontier West, or genuinely unusual dining experiences — yes, absolutely.
-There is no other restaurant that looks like this, serves food like this, or carries the same unbroken thread back to the 1890s frontier.
+If you're visiting Denver and you have even a passing interest in American history, the frontier West, or genuinely unusual dining experiences, then there is no other restaurant that looks like this or serves this food.
 It's not a theme park recreation of the Wild West.
 It's the real thing, still operating after 130 years.